openregulatory/templates/templates/qms/software-validation/sop-software-validation.md

 If validation was not successful:

- * Document the validation results in the list of computerized systems and classify the system as "blocked" / "not released for use".
+ * Document the validation results in the List of Software and classify the system as "blocked" / "not released for use".

 If validation was successful:

- * Document the validation results and sign the validation report as part of the computerized system validation form.
+ * Document the validation results and sign the validation report as part of the Software Validation Form.
- * Release the computerized system by adding it to the list of computerized systems.
+ * Release the software by adding it to the List of Software.
  * Inform relevant staff about the approval of the system.

 | Responsible |